• Skip to primary navigation

 Enter Dynamic Refresh Rate Switching.

-What Dynamic Refresh Rate Switching will do is to adjust the refresh rate automatically between the source and the TV.
+What Dynamic Refresh Rate Switching will do is adjust the refresh rate automatically between the source and the TV.
 That way, if you have a 24Hz source and a 50Hz TV, it will automatically sync those so that you can get the best picture possible.
 If you want more specific information, head over to Noggin’s post on the Kodi forums.

 On the software side, this is handled within Kodi using the “Adjust Display Refresh Rate” and “Sync Playback to Display” settings.
 But, what about the hardware?